 The superior conductors existed thus far are the metals.
-They have tendency to reflect, absorb and transmit the EM-waves as compared to the other materials such as rubber and plastics.
-Metals are highly preferred in certain applications with noble thermal and electrical conductivity.
-Primarily metals are potently used as radiators and grounds in certain machineries and electronic devices.
-Because they have power to bleed off the static charge accumulated in devices and emerges out the heat generated during the processing of the high speed of machineries.
+They have tendency to reflect, absorb and transmit the EM-waves compared to other materials such as rubber and plastics.
+Metals are highly preferred in certain applications due to their noble thermal and electrical conductivity.
+Primarily metals are potently used as radiators and grounds in certain machineries and electronic devices, because they have power to bleed off the static charge accumulated in devices and emerges out the heat generated during the processing of the high speed of machineries.
 Also, metal shields or enclosures also been used for hindering the transmission of high frequency EM signal.
-Most commonly used metals for fabricating the shields are mu-metals an alloy of iron (14%), copper (5%), chromium (1.5%) and nickel (79.5%) and others such as Ag, Ni, Al, brass, metal coated plastics, metal-based fiber and conductive carbon graphite particles.
+Most commonly used metals for fabricating the shields are mu-metal, an alloy of iron (14%), copper (5%), chromium (1.5%) and nickel (79.5%), and others such as Ag, Ni, Al, brass, metal coated plastics, metal-based fibres and conductive carbon graphite particles.
 A couple of obstructions enforced on the use of metals as shielding materials on account of high density, embrittled, low impact resistance and tends towards erosion that produces inter-modulation problems, which further receptive of rusty bolt effect of non-linearity.
 Likewise, the EMI shield produced by the non-identical metals are sensitive concerning of galvanic corrosion.
 That generates non-linearity and collectively reduces the SE of metals.
-Even so Magnesium (Mg) enclosure or shields are favored on account of less weight and operative response across the whole frequency spectrum and finds application in reflection prior EMI shielding [14, 53].
+Even so, Magnesium (Mg) enclosure or shields are favoured on the account of less weight and operative response across the whole frequency spectrum and suits better for reflection prior EMI shielding [14, 53].